PrismDX/ReplicatedProductShelf_v1_documentation/README.md

 	This determines how fast the interpolation happens if SpringEffect(bool) is enabled.

 - **Use spacing from product (bool)**:

 	When enabled, this will use the spacing value that is in the product info of the product you are adding to the shelf.
 This spacing value will be added between the products in the shelf.

 - **Shelf product spacing (Vector2D)**:

 	This is the spacing value for X and Y when placing products.
 This only works when *use spacing from product* is disabled

+- **bUsePriceTag (bool)**:

+	When enabled a price tag will be added to the product slot displaying the price of the current product.

+- **Pricetag Offset (Transform)**:

+	This is used to position the price tag relative to the product slot as you cant modify child actors directly when used in a blueprint.